I normally live overseas. What do I need to know about the UK tax system?

 The first thing you need to know is that the UK has a tax system that attempts to not discriminate against any particular groups of people.
 You should find your tax situation similar to most UK students.

 Much guidance about the general tax system is available from HM Revenue & Customs (HMRC – the UK tax authorities).
 This information is often not specifically aimed at students and especially not at international students, so you should find the information on this website helpful.
 You may also wish to consult the LITRG Migrants guide and factsheets.
 There is some limited guidance for international students studying in the UK on GOV.UK.

 Once you have sorted out what income you have that may be liable to UK taxation, you can then use the other areas of this website to help you claim a refund, if one is due, or to minimise the tax you pay as you go along.
-You may find it helpful to look at the tax essentials section of this website.
+You may find it would be helpful to look at the tax essentials section of this website.

 In the subsequent pages we cover: